tavis-siebert/gaze-guided-scene/README.md

 1. Processes fixations and saccades to identify objects using CLIP
 2. Constructs a scene graph with nodes (objects) and edges (transitions)
 3. Extracts features at specified timestamps for downstream tasks
+4. Provides interactive visualization of the graph construction process

 ## Setup